-Non-reimbursable childcare expenses for children under thirteen (13) years of age shall be deducted from annual income if they enable a family member to actively seek employment, to be employed, or to further his or her education to comply with federal law.
+Non-reimbursable childcare expenses for children under thirteen (13) years of age shall be deducted from annual income if they enable a family member, to be employed, or to further his or her education to comply with federal law.

 For disabled children thirteen (13) years of age and older refer to the section titled Allowances for Disability Assistance Expense.